ptournet/obsidian-html-tabs/README.md

 [![Paypal](https://img.shields.io/badge/paypal-ptournet-yellow?style=social&logo=paypal)](https://paypal.me/ptournet)

 ## Credits

 Thanks to `gapmiss/obsidian-alpinejs` which helped me integrating Alpine.js to get the tab switching working.

+## Limitations

+As of now, there is no interaction between Obsidian and the content of the tabs.
+For instance, if there is a task in a tab and you check it, its status won't persist if you switch to another tab and come back...
+And this task won't be found by a query (datatview or tasks plugin).
+A heading on a tab won't show in the note Outline either.

 ## Todo
 - [x] First version of README